Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ## Installation

 ### Quick Start
+> ⚠️ By default, this chart exports all pod and namespace labels with keys matching `app.kubernetes.io/component`.
+This behavior can be changed as needed; see the [Labels and Annotations](#labels-and-annotations) section for details.

 #### 1. Add CloudZero Helm Repository
 Refer to the [`helm repo`](https://helm.sh/docs/helm/helm_repo/) documentation for command details.
 To use a beta version, refer to the [beta installation document](./BETA-INSTALLATION.md) for the appropriate channel.